Skip to content

 prior = NormalInverseGamma(mu=0, nu=1 / 10, alpha=1 / 10, beta=1)

-posterior = normal_normal_inverse_gamma(
+posterior = normal(

 x_total=x_total,